Clubs & Extracurricular Activities

 Mr. Patrick O’Dea

-Raider Review provides an opportunity to cultivate skills as a writer, editor, photographer, or videographer while members research stories, conduct interviews, compile content, compose articles, and design the page layouts that are featured on our online site, www.raiderreview.org.
-Active club members may become eligible to apply for membership in the Quill & Scroll Honor Society during their second year of club participation.
+Raider Review provides an opportunity to cultivate skills as a writer, editor, photographer, and videographer while members research stories, conduct interviews, compile content, compose articles, and design the page layouts that are featured on our newspaper’s site, www.raiderreview.org.
+Active club members may become eligible to apply for membership in the Quill & Scroll International Honor Society during their second year of club participation.

 Mrs. Helena Asquini